 Irish citizens have the right to travel, live, work and study in the UK under the UK-Ireland Common Travel Area arrangements.
 These rights are not affected by Brexit, and you won't need to apply for a visa or the EU Settlement Scheme.

 Transport connections to Nottingham

-Nottingham has excellent train and bus links with major cities and airport locations including London, Birmingham and Manchester, as well as East Midlands Airport.
+Nottingham has excellent train/bus links with major cities and airports including London, Birmingham and Manchester, as well as East Midlands Airport.

-See our guidance on late arrival for important information about arriving late for your course.
-You must arrive before the final registration deadline and must not travel to the UK if you will be unable to do so.
+You must arrive before the final registration deadline (three weeks after the course start date) and must not travel to the UK if you will be unable to do so.

 Late arrival guidance

 See latest advice for UoN community and details of how to report symptoms or test results